-Joshua Isaiah Turner is a community organizer and developer, and a civil rights activist.
-He is co-founder of Students Demand Action Baltimore, an organization against gun-violence, and is a member of Everytown Demands Action for Gun Safety’s national advisory board.
+Joshua Isaiah Turner is a community organizer, a developer, and a civil rights activist.
+He is the co-founder of Students Demand Action Baltimore, an organization against gun violence.

 The opinions on this page are those of the writers and not necessarily those of the AFRO.

 Send letters to The Afro-American • 1531 S. Edgewood St. Baltimore, MD 21227 or fax to 1-877-570-9297 or e-mail to firstname.lastname@example.org